 It is also possible to remove nodes from the cluster using this procedure.
 However, to make sure that no data is lost in the process, you must copy the snapshot files from the nodes that are being removed to one of the nodes that is remaining in the cluster.
 This way, the restore operation can find and restore the data from partitions on the missing nodes.

-To modify the database schema or stored procedures, make the appropriate changes to the source files (that is, the database DDL and the stored procedure Java source files), then recompile the application catalog.
-However, you can only make certain modifications to the database schema.
-Specifically, you can:
+To modify the database schema or stored procedures between a save and restore, make the appropriate changes to the source files (that is, the database DDL and the stored procedure Java source files).
+If you modify the stored procedures, be sure to repackage any Java stored procedures into a JAR file.
+Then you can:

 When existing rows are restored to tables where new columns have been added, the new columns are filled with either the default value (if defined by the schema) or nulls.